 “He did?
 Why haven’t you told me this before?”

-The tiny Dexter library and the adjoining hall held pleasant memories for me.
+The tiny library in Dexter, Iowa, and the adjoining hall held pleasant memories for me.
 The library introduced me to The Boxcar Children and Nancy Drew and the Bronte sisters.
 Church bazaars, where I bought baby tears planted in a coffee and a set of Depression-Era glasses during my pink-crazy years, were held in the library hall.
 Family reunions and even a junior high Valentine party–where I wore a red velvet jumper and starched white blouse–happened in that dark paneled room.

 “Because it was a WPA job during the Depression, and we were ashamed to have to be on relief.”